Utility bills? Ugh.

 4. Service your equipment.
 Getting oil and gas heating equipment serviced annually is a must for efficiency and safety, but don’t forget your AC, too.
 If you live in warmer climates and use an air conditioning frequently, servicing your AC unit could save you big bucks, as air conditioners lose efficiency as they run.

 5. Track your consumption.
 If you’re going to try different things to reduce your energy costs, you’ll want to measure how effective those changes are.
 You might note your electric meter reading date and implement changes on or around the start of a billing cycle.
-An experimental Google product called PowerMeter allows customers of a few electric and gas suppliers to track consumption in real time (or at least hour by hour) online, for free.
-Others can purchase monitors for about $130 that will enable you to use PowerMeter.
+You can use devices such as TED to track your power usage that you can connect to your breaker panel.
+It tracks your electricity consumption and reports the data to your smartphone.

 Want to learn more about saving money on your energy bill?
 Call your local gas and electric companies.
 Many of them hold free community energy-saving classes; others will at least be able to send you some free literature with more energy-saving tips.
 You might also want to check about special programs with some companies such as increased energy allowances for those with medical needs, or discounted energy for those below a certain income limit.